psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 <div class="message">
 <i class="fa fa-exclamation-triangle" title="Warning"></i>
-The rest of the article assumes that you have GitHub repository registered with both AppVeyor and Coverity Scan and you are familiar with Coverity Scan workflow (i.e, manually building your project with Coverity Build Tool and submitting results to Coverity Scan server).
+The rest of the article assumes that you have GitHub repository registered with both AppVeyor and Coverity Scan, and you are familiar with Coverity Scan workflow (i.e, manually building your project with Coverity Build Tool and submitting results to Coverity Scan server).
 </div>